 “The glass door swung open and two big, homely women walked in looking guilty.
 They were the kind of women who, out of sheer loneliness, end up doing kinky stuff with candy bars and wake up with apple fritters in their hair.”

 The only time I have felt this uncomfortable was when I watched Harmony Korine’s independent film Gummo.
-The movie follows a group of lonely and downtrodden characters from Xenia, Ohio (which happens to be sixty-six miles north of Knockemstiff) they try to fulfill their boring and nihilistic lives.
+The movie follows a group of lonely and downtrodden characters from Xenia, Ohio (which happens to be sixty-six miles north of Knockemstiff) while they carry on with their boring and nihilistic lives.
 The city still hasn’t recovered from a tornado that hit over twenty-five years ago and the tag line for the film states “prepare to visit a town you’d never want to call home.”
-One things for sure is that in both of these pieces of art, the characters are warped in their thoughts on morality, while also happening to undoubtedly be the genuine artical.
+One things for sure is that in both of these pieces of art, the characters are warped in their thoughts on morality, while also happening to undoubtedly be the genuine article.
 The author’s knowledge of this environment leaves little doubt to his breadth of understanding.
-He presents each account with an honest, evocative, poignant, and dark way that leaves a lasting stain on the soul that not even vinegar and baking soda could remove.
+He presents each account with an honest, evocative, poignant, and dark way that leaves an eternal stain on the soul that not even vinegar and baking soda could remove.
 This book is recommended to all the cement stomachs out there and lovers of new experiences.
+You’ve been warned.

 “Daniel didn’t say anything.
 He figured the man had as much right to call himself a cowboy as the movie stars on TV.
 The trucker rattled on about the best way to build a campfire in the rain.
 It suddenly occurred to Daniel that out here on the road you could be any damn thing you wanted to be.
 You could make up a new life story for every stranger who offered you a ride.
 You could be a Boy Scout without a single badge, a millionaire without a pot to piss in, a cowboy without a horse.”